-Wireless networks allow more than one person to communicate with another network source at any one time and this sharing of connection means that the more subscribers utilising the network, the more devices the access point has to try and communicate with instantaneously.
+Wireless networks allow more than one person to communicate with another network connection source at any one time and this sharing of connection means that the more subscribers utilising the network, the more devices the access point has to try and communicate with instantaneously.
 This is called network traffic.

 - Network Usage & Load

 When hundreds of wireless devices try to connect to your WiFi network at the same time, online learning can come to a stop as more clients (wireless devices) are utilising the network bandwidth.
 As bandwidth requirements increase on your network (video streaming is one bandwidth intensive application), you will need to invest in equipment that can cater for high throughput speeds to keep the performance and network reliability at a high level.

 In particular, schools or campuses that use a lot of Apple products report significant issues using ‘old’ or dated WiFi networks.
 For example, some of our customers have reported that up to 90% of their bandwidth becomes swallowed by the Bonjour protocol.
 This results in a slow network, and poor communication between devices connected through the network.
 The type of network you deploy is a large factor in the speed.